Review: Evergreen Colombo

 The Location (4.5/5)

-It’s super closer to our favorite Arthur’s Pizzeria & Pub and Toby’s Estate.
+It’s super close to our favorite Arthur’s Pizzeria & Pub and Toby’s Estate.
 The latter is a quiet coffee shop for hipster millennials to go and get some work done.
 In a nutshell, Evergreen Colombo is right there close to anything and everything but offers you the rustic, nature-friendly vibes with its beautiful garden.

 We loved our two-day stay in this beautiful, home-like atmosphere and went on clicking too many photos (read what we think are the six best hostels in Colombo here.)
-If you are heading there anytime soon – which we think you should – don’t forget to buy Caitlyn a slice or two of nutella cheesecake.
+If you are heading there anytime soon – which we think you should – don’t forget to buy Caitlyn a slice or two of Nutella cheesecake.

 We would like to thank Evergreen Colombo for organizing our stay with them, but as always opinions are honest and entirely our own.